-After leaving university, originally attracted by the money and meritocratic environment of recruitment, George joined a Leeds-based business where the job involved long hours and hard sales.
+After leaving university, he was attracted to executive search by the meritocratic environment and the opportunity to influence key decisions in organisations he admired., George joined a Leeds-based business where the job involved long hours and hard sales.
 He soon moved on to join the UK’s largest executive search firm, Odgers Berndtson.

-He was soon promoted to consultant, the youngest in the business: “It was a great environment to learn from experienced individuals and make amazing contacts.”
+He was soon promoted to consultant, the youngest in the business: “It was a great environment to learn from experienced individuals and I made some amazing contacts.”

-The main challenge, he says, is finding time for everything: “There literally are not enough hours in the day for the unlimited workload.
+The main challenge, he says, is finding time for everything: “There are literally not enough hours in the day for theworkload.
 Getting the balance right between work and life is key.
-I also work away three to four nights a week, which is sometimes a bit tedious, especially when the trains are cancelled.”
+Before the pandemic, I was working away three to four nights a week, which is sometimes a bit tedious, especially when the trains are cancelled.”

-While the worst part of the job, he explains, is when a candidate rejects an offer at the last minute - “After a three to five-month process, to be back at square one can be quite heart breaking at times.” - that’s more than made up for by everyday successes.
+While the worst part of the job, he explains, is when a candidate rejects an offer at the last minute - “After a three to five-month process, to be back at square one can be very frustrating.” - that’s more than made up for by everyday successes.

-“It’s very rewarding to have potential employees buy into the Beaumont Bailey vision, something which my James and I created together.
-It’s quite a personal feeling of pride when someone believes in our values.”
+“It’s very rewarding to have new employees buy into the Beaumont Bailey vision, something which my James and I created together.
+It’s a personal feeling of pride when someone believes in our values.

-And he continues to work hard to fulfil his dream: “We want to build Beaumont Bailey to a good critical mass of people with offices in the UK, Europe and potentially the US, with a reputation for outstanding quality.”
+And he continues to work hard to fulfil his dream: “We want to build Beaumont Bailey to a to around 40-45 with offices in the UK, Europe and potentially the US, with a reputation for outstanding quality.”